 Click on “Download the installer.”

-Navigate to the column in the table that has your operating system–in this example, it is Windows x86-64.
+Navigate to the column in the table that has your operating system–in this example, it’s Windows x86-64.
 If you’re not sure how to find your operating system, click here.
-Click the download icon for the most recent version.

 The PostgreSQL installer will start downloading.